TekstoSense/about-tekstosense/README.md

 ## Features

 Have you ever faced twin tombstone problems of text analytics area i.e. accuracy and speed?
 Have you ever looked for free production grade text analytics APIs which performs out the box and satisfies your need?
 If your answer is yes your search ends here.
 TekstoSense is a suit of text analytics APIs which is based on unsupervised, semi-supervised and supervised machine learning algorithms.
-As unsupervised algorithms are not highly accurate we emphasised on high accuracy of our algorithms and APIs.

 - **CLI**: Control your TekstoSense APIs from the command line just like Neo in The Matrix.